TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

         dest_x = entity.x + self.dx
         dest_y = entity.y + self.dy

-        target = engine.game_map.get_blocking_entity_at_location(dest_x, dest_y)

-        if target:
+        if engine.game_map.get_blocking_entity_at_location(dest_x, dest_y):
-            return MeleeAction(self.dx, self.dy, target).perform(engine, entity)
+            return MeleeAction(self.dx, self.dy).perform(engine, entity)

         else:
             return MovementAction(self.dx, self.dy).perform(engine, entity)</span></pre>
 {{</ original-tab >}}
 {{</ codetab >}}

 This class also inheirits from `ActionWithDirection`, but its `perform` method doesn't actually perform anything, except deciding which class, between `MeleeAction` and `MovementAction` to return.
-Those classes are what are actually doing the work. `BumpAction` just determines which one is appropriate to call, based on whether there is a `target` at the given destination or not.
+Those classes are what are actually doing the work. `BumpAction` just determines which one is appropriate to call, based on whether there is a blocking entity at the given destination or not.
 Notice we're using the function we defined earlier in our map to decide if there's a valid target or not.

 Now that our new actions are in place, we need to modify our `input_handlers.py` file to use `BumpAction` instead of `MovementAction`.
 It's a pretty simple change: